freakent/dbus-mqtt-devices/README.md

 *** _If you are installing on a CCGX device, please follow the CCGX specific instructions below_ ***

-To get the driver up and running, download the latest release from github and then run the setup script.
+To get the driver up and running, follow the steps below to download the latest release from github and then run the setup script.

 1. ssh into venus device (as root)